-The "Diameter-Degree Problem" is a graph theory problem that comes up in the design of computer networks, particularly peer-to-peer software networks or "virtual networks" (such as VPNs) and parallel processing architectures using node-to-node links for inter-CPU data exchange (Beowulf clusters are a prominent example).
+The "Degree diameter problem" is a graph theory problem that comes up in the design of computer networks, particularly peer-to-peer software networks or "virtual networks" (such as multi-player online gaming) and parallel processing architectures using node-to-node links for inter-CPU data exchange (Beowulf clusters worked this way).

 Edge-lists for all the graphs discussed here are on this page.

 Graphs discussed on this page

 |k=2||n=3: K3 = C3||n=5: C5||n=7: C7||n=9: C9||n=11: C11|

 | n=14: C14(1,7)